-1. Attach the top end of the tape in the shaft head using an ELGO mounting kit.
-Check for correct orientation.
+1. Attach the top end of the tape in the shaft head easiest using an ELGO mounting kit.
+You can also use your own construction that meets the requirements.
+After mounting, check for correct orientation.
 The imprinted arrows must point towards the shaft head.